openedx/openedx-user-groups/docs/decisions/0004-refresh-and-consistency-framework.rst

 * **Data availability**: External systems may be temporarily unavailable
 * **Performance**: Frequent re-evaluation must not impact system performance

-The User Group Consistency and Refresh Framework document outlines the need for event-based, scheduled, and manual update methods, with rules for handling inconsistencies, mutual exclusivity between criteria, and update priority when multiple methods are in use.
+The User Group Consistency and Refresh Framework ADR outlines the need for event-based, scheduled, and manual update methods, with rules for handling inconsistencies, mutual exclusivity between criteria, and update priority when multiple methods are in use.

 Decision
 ********